 Autism Society of North Carolina

-Susan G. Komen Race For The Cure
+Susan G Komen Race For The Cure

-Wounded Warrior Project - July and August 2015
+Wounded Warrior Project

 Leonard has long been a strong supporter of the men and women who serve our country through military duty.
 Several of our stores are very near forts and bases and we work hard to pay special attention to the needs of our military servants.

-St. Jude is leading the way the world understands, treats and defeats childhood cancer and other life-threatening diseases.
+St. Jude Children's Hospital is leading the way the world understands, treats and defeats childhood cancer and other life-threatening diseases.

 Families never receive a bill from St. Jude for treatment, travel, housing or food.
 While we accept insurance, many services provided by St. Jude have never been covered by insurance, and will not be in the future.
 In fact, only 12% of the money to operate the hospital comes from insurance recoveries and 10% comes from grants.
 This is vastly different than most other hospitals that can generate more than 90% of their revenues from insurance recoveries and other sources.
 And it's a different financial and operating model than large grant-making charities.
 Leonard collected from its genorous customers $2,904 over these three months.
 Leonard proudly matches the contributions collected and gives it to charitable organizations four times a year.
-Collected $2,904

 Mission: To offer this program to every city in the country so children, young adults and adults alike with special needs around the globe will have this same opportunity to play baseball.
 The Miracle League believes; “Every Child Deserves A Chance to Play Baseball.”

 Leonard has been a long time supporter of the United Fund of Surry who has served the needs of people in Surry County through its member agencies.
-These needs include crisis and emergency care; food, utility, and medial assistance; shelter; and counseling services.
+These needs include crisis and emergency care; food, utility, and medical assistance; shelter; and counseling services.
 United Fund’s 26 member agencies include Salvation Army, the American Red Cross, Yokefellow Ministries, and 5 area rescue squads.
 United Fund’s main goal is to raise money for these agencies to allow them to do what they do best, helping people, instead of focusing efforts on fund-raising.